Krushna-Nanda/University_exam/CN/pvqp.md

 # 2024

-Here are all the questions from the provided text, organized by part:
+---

-**Part-I (2 x 10 = 20 Marks)**
+### **Part-I (2 x 10 = 20 Marks)**
 Answer the following questions:

 a) Define the term 'protocol' in the context of computer networks.
 b) Describe the key difference between analog and digital signals.
-c) What is the OSI model and how does it differ from the TCP/IP model?
+c) What is the OSI model, and how does it differ from the TCP/IP model?
 d) Explain the concept of 'Layering' in computer networks.
 e) List two common transmission impairments in data communication.
-f) What are CRC codes and what is their purpose in data communication?
+f) What are CRC codes, and what is their purpose in data communication?
 g) Define the term 'multiplexing' in network communication.
 h) Describe the purpose of a 'hub' in networking.
 i) What is meant by 'store and forward packet switching'?
 j) Explain the term 'sliding window protocol' and its use in networking.

+---

-**Part-II (6 x 8 = 48 Marks)**
+### **Part-II (6 x 8 = 48 Marks)**
 Only Focused-Short Answer Type Questions (Answer Any Eight out of Twelve):

 a) Discuss the historical development of the Internet and its standardization process.
 b) Compare and contrast guided and unguided transmission media.
 c) Explain how the sliding window protocol works on noiseless channels.
 d) Describe how the ALOHA and CSMA protocols manage multiple access on a network.
 e) Differentiate between repeaters, hubs, bridges, and routers in the context of connecting devices.
 f) Outline the optimality principle in routing algorithms and its significance.
 g) Compare circuit switching and packet switching in terms of efficiency and use cases.
 h) Discuss the impact of flooding in network communication and how it is controlled.
 i) Explain the purpose of the shortest path routing protocol and where it is best applied.
 j) Describe the Internet Protocol (IP) address mapping process, including ICMP, IGMP, ARP, RARP, and DHCP.
 k) Analyze the differences between connectionless and connection-oriented networks.
 l) Detail the key components and functions of the Transport Layer in the OSI model.

+---

-**Part-III (Only Long Answer Type Questions - Answer Any Two out of Four) (16 marks each)**
+### **Part-III (Only Long Answer Type Questions - Answer Any Two out of Four) (16 Marks Each)**

-Q3) Provide an in-depth analysis of the TCP/IP Protocol Suite, including a detailed comparison with the OSI Model and their implications on network architecture and communication.
+**Q3)** Provide an in-depth analysis of the TCP/IP Protocol Suite, including a detailed comparison with the OSI Model and their implications on network architecture and communication.

-Q4) Describe the entire process of error detection and correction in the Data Link Layer, including a detailed explanation of CRC codes and how they are applied in practice.
+**Q4)** Describe the entire process of error detection and correction in the Data Link Layer, including a detailed explanation of CRC codes and how they are applied in practice.

-Q5) Discuss the design issues of the Network Layer, including packet switching and routing algorithms, and analyze their impact on the performance and reliability of network communication.
+**Q5)** Discuss the design issues of the Network Layer, including packet switching and routing algorithms, and analyze their impact on the performance and reliability of network communication.

-Q6) Conduct a comprehensive examination of TCP, including its service model, sliding window, congestion control, and how it ensures reliable process-to-process delivery in the Transport Layer.
+**Q6)** Conduct a comprehensive examination of TCP, including its service model, sliding window, congestion control, and how it ensures reliable process-to-process delivery in the Transport Layer.

 ==============================================

-# 2022 - 2023
+# 2023

 Certainly!
 Here's the list of previous year questions with the **module name** in bold: